reallygoodsoftware/h1rails/readme.md

 ### Icons

-- Icons are stored in the `/app/assets/icons` directory.
 This repo comes pre-loaded with both [heroicons](https://heroicons.com/) and [tabler](https://tablericons.com/) icons, which are free to use, look great, and cover most use cases.
+We use the [inline_svg](https://github.com/jamesmartin/inline_svg) gem to render them.

-- Icons can be styled with CSS.
-Use the color attribute to set their color, and width/height attributes (E.g. Tailwind's "w-4 h-4") to style their size.
+Icons can be styled with CSS.
+Use text color to set their color, and width/height attributes (E.g. Tailwind's "w-4 h-4") to style their size.

 To render an icon, use the following snippet and swap out the name of the file and the classes as necessary.

 ```
 <%= inline_svg_tag("/heroicons/icon-chevron-right.svg", class: "w-5 text-indigo-500" ) %>
 ```

+- Icons are stored in the `/app/assets/icons` directory.

 ### Modals